altocodenl/cell/readme.md

 - access masks
 - Recursive lambdas by referencing itself?
 - Parsing issues:
-   - Distinguishing literal dots in hashes.
+   - Distinguishing literal dashes in hashes.
    - Multiline texts in the middle of paths that then have one below that's indented up (or further) than the position of the multiline text in the previous path.
 - Efficient recalculation in cell.respond
 - @@: get at a point of the dataspace (query a la datomic).
 Takes a time or time+id as part of the message.